visionghs/visionghs/index.md

             Each year we mentor students to
           </div>
                           <div class="hero__title">
-            create community interventions, learn to read and write a report, and become civically minded leaders!
+            Create Community Interventions, Learn to Research an Issue and Write a Report, and Become Civically Minded Leaders!
           </div>
                                   <a href="/cleanwater" class="btn btn--lg btn--primary--orange">Learn More</a>
               </div>